-Iridia Nevarez Niewinski - AT Asst.
-Prin.
-Tom Cantlin - WB Asst.
+Robert Daly - WB Asst.
 Prin.

-Name Name
+Name

-213 N. Lombard Addison, IL 60101 1250 N. Ardmore Villa Park, IL 60181
+1250 N. Ardmore Villa Park, IL 60181

-Address Address
+Address

-iniewinski@dupage88.net tcantlin@dupage88.net
+rdaly@dupage88.net

-Email Email
+Email

-630-628-3304 630-530-3441
+630-530-3440

-Telephone Telephone
+Telephone

-The Superintendent shall use reasonable measures to inform staff members and students of this policy by including it in the appropriate handbooks.
+The Superintendent shall use reasonable measures to inform staff members and students of this policy, such as, by including it in the appropriate handbooks.

 Any District employee who is determined, after an investigation, to have engaged in conduct prohibited by this policy will be subject to disciplinary action up to and including discharge.
-Any District student who is determined, after an investigation, to have engaged in conduct prohibited by this policy will be subject to disciplinary action, including but not limited to, suspension and expulsion consistent with the discipline policy.
+Any District student who is determined, after an investigation, to have engaged in conduct prohibited by this policy will be subject to disciplinary action, including but not limited to, suspension and expulsion consistent with the behavior policy.
 Any person making a knowingly false accusation regarding prohibited conduct will likewise be subject to disciplinary action up to and including discharge, with regard to employees, or suspension and expulsion, with regard to students.

-LEGAL REF.: 20 U.S.C. §1681 et seq., Title IX of the Educational Amendments.
+LEGAL REF.: 20 U.S.C. §1681 et seq., Title IX of the Educational Amendments of 1972.